We are all feeling types

 Beebe also adds a “spine” and “arms” to type.
 The arms are the middle two functions of the personality, which we use when interacting with others.
 This could be compared, among other things, to the Moon and the 7th house in astrology.
 The spine consists of our superior hero function and inferior anima/animus function, which are focused on our identity.
 Comparables in astrology include the rising and Sun signs and difficult aspects.
 Beebe says holding both the inferior and superior functions in balance gives us integrity.

-Now for a word about Myers-Briggs vs. Jungian typology: Myers-Briggs is quantatative and more helpful for the first half of life.
+Now for a word about Myers-Briggs vs. Jungian typology: Myers-Briggs is quantitative and more helpful for the first half of life.
 It helps us strengthen our ego and adapt to the outer world.
-By contrast, Jungian typology is qualatative and more focused on individuation, which tends to be a project for the second half of life.
+By contrast, Jungian typology is qualitative and more focused on individuation, which tends to be a project for the second half of life.
 It also is invaluable for dream work and shadow work, especially when using Beebe’s model.
 Beebe says that type development saves us from falling into our shadow.

 2. The personality type gives clues as to how the person has responded to their natal karma.
 The chart itself can’t tell you that.
 For example, a natal Moon in the 12th house of Capricorn will mean a certain range of things archetypally.
 But how has the person responded to that placement throughout their life?
 Typology will provide some answers and help guide the questions we ask the client.